This post contains affiliate links and I may earn a commission if you make a purchase.

 In an effort to save money, a lot of people are tempted to skim and save as much as possible.
 That means you may cut back on your food allowance and forget to include an entertainment fund.

-Unfortunately, all work and no play makes life pretty dull and it also makes it really easy to cheat on your budget, causing it to fail.
+Unfortunately, all work and no play make life pretty dull, and it also makes it really easy to cheat on your budget, causing it to fail.
 To remedy the situation, choose just 1 or 2 areas to skimp on so you don’t feel the hurt of saving money all at once.

 Dieting works the same way.
 If you cut out all junk food and go on a strict diet, there’s no way you can maintain that.
 Inevitably you’ll go on an eating binge since the change was too drastic.